just4jc/corda/docs/source/key-concepts-consensus-notaries.rst

    :scale: 50 %
    :align: center

-Corda has “pluggable” uniqueness services.
+Corda has the "pluggable" notary services which provide transaction ordering and timestamping services.
 This is to improve privacy, scalability, legal-system compatibility and algorithmic agility.
 A single service may be composed of many mutually untrusting nodes coordinating via a byzantine fault tolerant algorithm, or could be very simple, like a single machine.
 In some cases, like when evolving a state requires the signatures of all relevant parties, there may be no need for a uniqueness service at all.

-It is important to note that these uniqueness services are required only to attest as to whether the states consumed by a given transaction have previously been consumed; they are not required to attest as to the validity of the transaction itself, which is a matter for the parties to the transaction.
-This means that the uniqueness services are not required to (and, in the general case, will not) see the full contents of any transactions, significantly improving privacy and scalability of the system compared with alternative distributed ledger and blockchain designs.
+Notaries are expected to be composed of multiple mutually distrusting parties who use a standard consensus algorithm.
+Notaries are identified by and sign with composite public keys.
+Notaries accept transactions submitted to them for processing and either return a signature over the transaction, or a rejection error that states that a double spend has occurred.
+The presence of a notary signature from the state’s chosen notary indicates transaction finality.
+An app developer triggers notarisation by invoking the **Finality flow** on the transaction once all other necessary signatures have been gathered.
+Once the finality flow returns successfully, the transaction can be considered committed to the database.

 Consensus is described in detail here :doc:`consensus`